 This is probably why Albanus was forgotten in Scotland itself.
 Albanactus has not proven an inspiring figure: while Locrinus became the antihero of a tragedy apocryphally attributed to Shakespeare, his brothers are footnotes to his story.
 But the Italian romance Palamedes (late thirteenth century) does at least make him the ancestor of several Arthurian heroes, via his own youngest son Arbrun or Albrun, who conquers the giants of the Savage Realm (a remote corner of Britain unreached by Brutus) and marries Vagés, daughter of the giant king Galbon.

-(Recent scholarship suggests that this whole story in fact derives from a misunderstanding of the Frankish Table of Nations, in which the brothers of the ancestor of the Franks include Britto, ancestor of the Bretons, and Alemannus, ancestor of the Alemanni, a German tribe: British historiography transformed these into Britto/Brutus and his brother Albanus, then Geoffrey adapted the story to the political demands of the twelfth century.)
+(Recent scholarship suggests that this whole story in fact derives from a misunderstanding of the Frankish Table of Nations.
+The History of the Brito in which the brothers of the ancestor of the Franks include Britto, ancestor of the Bretons, and Alemannus, ancestor of the Alemanni, a German tribe: British historiography transformed these into Britto/Brutus and his brother Albanus, then Geoffrey adapted the story to the political demands of the twelfth century.)